lzim/mtl/blue/session03/s03_facilitator/mtl_session03_say.md

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/illustrations/data_ui_sim_ui.png">](#DontLink)

-### Navigate to the data UI at mtl.how/data
+### Navigate to the data UI at mtl.how/data.

 - You'll log in with your VA credentials and you should have all the same permissions here as you do in general for your role in the VA.
 - Scroll down to your team folder.
 You should have two folders: data_ui and team_data_table.
 Click on the "data_ui" folder and open the Excel file.

-### Clicking the "Create Team Data Table" button produces a table of descriptive team data
+### Clicking the "Create Team Data Table" button produces a table of descriptive team data/

 **You already have a fresh Team Data Table file to work with in the team_data_table folder.**